 Product roadmaps come in a variety of different forms, depending on user and audience, and so roadmap software is similarly varied and adaptable.

-Product roadmap software can be used by development teams wanting to set out a shared, consistent vision for a project, by executive management looking to ensure that teams’ goals are perfectly aligned with wider organization strategy, or by sales teams focusing on selling new features and benefits.
+Product roadmap software can be used by development teams that want to set out a shared, consistent vision for a project, by executive management looking to ensure that teams’ goals are perfectly aligned with wider organization strategy, or by sales teams focusing on selling new features and benefits.

 Essentially, the product roadmap framework can be hacked and used by any team that's got something to build and launch.